-A key disagreement between the Orthodox and Protestant tradition regards the Holy Spirit.
+A key disagreement between the Orthodox and Protestant traditions regards the Holy Spirit.
 Orthodox theology teaches that the Spirit proceeds from the Father.
 Protestantism teaches that He proceeds from the Father and the Son, Jesus Christ.
 There are also other differences between the traditions.

 What are the three main differences between Protestantism and Eastern Orthodoxy?
 How do their origins, Bibles, and membership numbers compare?
 Why did some Protestants vandalize the sanctuaries of Orthodox churches at the time of the Reformation?
 Keep reading to learn answers to these questions and more.

-Also see Eastern Orthodoxy vs Protestantism vs Roman Catholicism Compared for more.
+Also, see Eastern Orthodoxy vs. Protestantism vs. Roman Catholicism Compared for more.

 Protestantism and Eastern Orthodoxy: Similarities and Differences

 The Protestant and Eastern Orthodox traditions have many similarities, including belief in the virgin birth of Christ, his physical resurrection from the dead, and his Second Coming.
-(Also see Protestant vs Pentecostal: What’s the Difference?)
+(Also see Protestant vs. Pentecostal: What’s the Difference?)

 The traditions also have significant disagreements, which may be summarized in three general points (more details below).

-- The procession of the Holy Spirit: Eastern Orthodoxy believes that the Holy Spirit proceeds from the Father alone, and not the Father and the Son, like Protestantism and Roman Catholicism contend.
+- The procession of the Holy Spirit: Eastern Orthodoxy believes that the Holy Spirit proceeds from the Father alone, and not the Father and the Son, as Protestantism and Roman Catholicism contend.
 The phrase “and the Son,” also referred to as “the filioque clause,” which is the original Latin term, was inserted in the Nicene Creed in 589 A.D. at the Synod of Toledo, Spain.
 The Orthodox Church did not participate in the synod and strongly disagreed with the addition.